-A hunters education certificate is not required to hunt in Arizona but it is recommended, as hunters that have completed an AZ hunters education class receive a permanent point towards draws for all species.
+A hunters education certificate is not required to hunt in Arizona but it is HIGHLY recommended, not only do we recommend for safety purposes but hunters that have completed an AZ hunters education class receive a permanent bonus point towards tag draws for all species in the state.

-If you encounter any difficulties or have any questions regarding the process, please feel free to contact JP Vicente at 928-925-9395 or use our contact form, and we can provide information and help you to walk you through the process.
+If you encounter any difficulties or have any questions regarding the process, please feel free to contact JP Vicente at 928-925-9395 or use our contact form, and we can provide information and will help walk you through the entire license, application, and draw process.

-Elk, Antelope, Sheep & Bison Hunts - The application period is mid January into The 2nd Tuesday of February.
+Elk and Antelope - Application period is mid January into The 2nd Tuesday of February.

-The Deer, Sheep and Fall Bison The application period starts in mid May and the deadline is the 2nd Tuesday of June.
+Deer, Sheep, and Fall Bison- Application period starts in mid May and the deadline is the 2nd Tuesday of June.

 Spring Bison Applications are in October.

 To apply for a draw hunt in Arizona visit azgfd and click on “Apply for a Draw.”